-Please try to include as many of the following details as possible in your report to Crime Stoppers:
+Please try to include as many of the following details as possible in your report to ACT Region Crime Stoppers:

-- Noises such as glass breaking, home or car alarms, sounds of explosions or discussions relating to criminal or suspect activity;
+- Noises such as glass breaking, home or car alarms, sounds of explosions or discussions relating to criminal or suspicious activity

 - And various other details that appear odd and may help law enforcement.